The IA Guide: A Breakdown of Intrinsic Alignment Formalisms: 2D IA Power Spectrum

 \section{2D IA Power Spectrum}

-The \gls{cosmic shear} field is projected onto the plane of the sky and so the power spectrum used for \gls{weak lensing} is also projected and therefore 2D.
+In \gls{weak lensing} analysis, observed galaxies are normally allocated to \gls{redshift} bins, so the relevant IA power spectrum is 2D\footnote{There are some exceptions where studies measure 3D \gls{cosmic shear}, e.g.~\cite{kitching_3d_2014}.}.
 It can be defined in Fourier space ($P(k)$) or in spherical harmonic space (the angular power spectrum $C(\ell)$, or simply $C_{\ell}$).
-In this section we focus on the latter Note that terminology is often used quite loosely and both $P(k)$ and $C(\ell)$ may be referred to as \textit{the shear power spectrum}.
+In this section, we focus on the latter.
+Note that the terminology is often used quite loosely and both $P(k)$ and $C(\ell)$ may be referred to as \textit{the \gls{shear} power spectrum}.